-Whether it’s empty cupboards for a hurting family in the U.S. or a drought-stricken communities fighting famine in Africa, hunger is a very real enemy for so many worldwide.
+Whether it’s empty cupboards for a hurting family in the U.S. or drought-stricken communities fighting famine in Africa, hunger is a very real enemy for so many worldwide.
 Children are especially at risk, as hunger can lead to sickness, malnutrition and even death.
 In the U.S., Operation Blessing’s Hunger Strike Force delivers truckloads of food and relief every week to pantries and partnering organizations.
-Worldwide, OBI is supporting nutritional feeding programs in schools, seed banks for families facing famine, and community farms and garden projects that offer sustainable solutions for food insecure regions.
+Worldwide, OBI provides hunger relief by supporting nutritional feeding programs in schools, seed banks for families facing famine and community farms and garden projects that offer sustainable solutions for food insecure regions.
+Hunger relief is one of the core programs Operation Blessing employs to help families around the world rise up out of poverty.

 How are you addressing hunger in America?